 Please sign and return a copy of this offer (all pages) in order to indicate your understanding of the conditions set out above, and your acceptance of the award being offered.

 Full Name (Printed) Signature Date

-Award Period:
+Award Period: "Award_Period"

-Approved Program: (circle one): MS_CS MS_CS_NT MS_Cyb PhD_CS
+Approved Program: (circle one):

+MS_CS MS_Cyb_NT MS_CS_NT PhD_CS MS_Cyb

-This form is effective beginning summer 2021.
+This form is effective beginning fall 2022.
 Email to CS Graduate Coordinator's office.
 All other forms are void.